“Forno Cultura is an alternative baking space which feeds the local community with the true taste of Italy.”

 Explore a range of artist-initiated publications, multiples and MOCA Toronto merchandise.

-MOCA is happy to partner with Akin to provide affordable rental space to 32 visual artists and cultural practitioners.
+MOCA is proud to partner with Akin to provide affordable rental space to 32 visual artists and cultural practitioners.

 Also on the studio floor, MOCA is collaborating with the Ontario Science Centre to produce works that explore the intersections of art, science and technology for display at the centre.